webdriverio/webdriverio/README.md

 Webdriver/selenium 2.0 javascript bindings for nodejs [![Build Status](https://travis-ci.org/christian-bromann/webdriverjs.png)](https://travis-ci.org/christian-bromann/webdriverjs)
 =====================================================

 A WebDriver module for nodejs.
 Either use the super easy help commands or use the base Webdriver wire protocol commands.

-It is written so its easy to add new protocol implementations and add helper commands so make testing easier. each command resides as one file inside the node module folder which makes it easy to extend.
+It is written so its easy to add new protocol implementations and add helper commands so make testing easier.
+Each command resides as one file inside the node module folder which makes it easy to extend.

 The two main reasons for this projects are:

 1) Ease of use - Writing tests with webdriver should be very easy

 2) Easy to extend - Adding helper functions, or more complicated sets and combinations of existing commands, should also be very easy.

 ### How to install it